 Tips for Knitting with Cotton Yarn

-- To counter 100% cotton yarn’s lack of memory, some knitters suggest knitting with smaller needles than the ball band suggests.
+- To counter 100% cotton yarn’s lack of memory, some knitters suggest knitting with smaller needles than the yarn band suggests.
 This will give you a tighter, more solid knit fabric.

 - Some knitters find cotton to be slippery.
 You may want to experiment with different types of knitting needles before starting your knitting project.